reinefjord/teknologkoren-se/README.md

 Use `manage.py` to setup everything. `python3 manage.py full_setup` will
 create the database, which is pretty much all you need.

+## Compile the translations
+Run `pybabel compile -d teknologkoren_se/translations` to compile the translations.

 ## Running
 ### Flask development server
 Set environment variable `FLASK_APP` to `teknologkoren_se/__init__.py`, then run